hotosm/fmtm/CONTRIBUTING.md

 # 🤗 Welcome

-:+1::tada: First off, We are really glad you're reading this, because we need volunteer developers to help improve the Field Mapping Tasking Manager (FMTM)!
+:+1::tada: First off, We are really glad you're reading this, because we need volunteer developers to help improve the Field Tasking Manager (Field-TM)!
 :tada::+1:

 We welcome and encourage contributors of all skill levels, and we are committed